Want to know more about Easter?

 • John 19:16-20:29 – The detailed account of Jesus’ death, fulfillment of prophecy, and his appearance to Mary Magdalene and Thomas.

 Yes!
 There are a few ancient sources outside the Bible that reference Jesus’ resurrection or the belief in it by early Christians.
 They offer historical context showing that the resurrection belief was widely known and significant.
+We know this is a lot but here you go!
 Here are some notable sources:

 “Now there was about this time Jesus, a wise man, if it be lawful to call him a man… He was [the] Christ; and when Pilate, at the suggestion of the principal men among us, had condemned him to the cross, those that loved him at the first did not forsake him, for he appeared to them alive again the third day…”